 In a grocery store or other retail setting, Jack & The Green Sprouts alfalfa sprouts may be packaged in a plastic clamshell with a brightly colored round label on top that notes the sprout variety.
 The alfalfa sprouts may be mixed in the same package with other sprout varieties.

 The Minnesota Department of Health is urging consumers “not to eat alfalfa sprouts produced by Jack & The Green Sprouts and retailers and restaurants not to sell or serve them.”

 You may be part of this outbreak.
 Symptoms of E. coli O157 food poisoning typically include severe stomach cramps and extremely bad diarrhea, often with bloody stools, but only a low-grade or no fever.
 People typically become ill two to five days after exposure, but this period can range from one to ten days.
 If you have these symptoms and need medical attention, ask your doctor to get a stool sample that can be tested for E. coli bacteria and mention this outbreak.
-Legally, it is important that this test be done and that further testing is done if E. coli is found to determine if it is specifically O157:NM.
+Legally, it is important that this test is done and that further testing is done if E. coli is found to determine if it is specifically O157:NM.

 Diarrhea associated with E. coli O157 infections should NOT be treated with antibiotics, as this practice might promote the development of hemolytic uremic syndrome (HUS), which can cause kidney failure and other severe problems, including death: